al-caveman/cavemark/README.md

   - [ ] Nested ordered/unordered lists.
   - [ ] Tables.
-  - [ ] Benchmark against `mistune` and show who is the Big Daddy now.
+  - [ ] Full benchmark against `mistune` and show who is the Big Daddy now (early benchmark done; CaveMark is faster!).
   - [ ] A few rough edges (e.g. how to report user errors when a cited resource does not exist).